pipelinelabo/datalaiq-wiki/search/filtering.md

 ## Filtering Operations & Data Types

-Within the Gravwell search pipeline, enumerated values can be a variety of different *types*, for example strings, integers, or IP addresses.
+Within the DatalaiQ search pipeline, enumerated values can be a variety of different *types*, for example strings, integers, or IP addresses.
 Some types cannot be filtered in certain ways--it is not particularly useful to ask if an IP address is "less than" another IP address!
-The filtering operations supported by Gravwell are below:
+The filtering operations supported by DatalaiQ are below:

 | Operator | Name |
 |----------|------|